 3.2 SYNTAX RULES

-On page 9, replace:
+On page 9,

+Replace:

 To facilitate portability between operating systems, file names used in a .ibs file must only have lower case characters.
 File names should have a basename of no more than forty (40) characters followed by a period (“.”), followed by a file name extension of no more than three characters.
 The file name and extension must use characters from the set (space, “ ”, 0x20 is not included):